jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 ## Author's Note

-This isn't a book that will tell you stuff is getting bad and to fix them here's what someone else needs to change.
-This is the book that explains, stuff is getting bad, here is the beginning of the scientific understanding why stuff is getting bad, and here is how "I, the reader", can adapt in order to fix them.
+This isn't a book that will tell you stuff is getting bad and to fix them here's what _someone else_ needs to change.
+This is the book that explains, stuff is getting bad, here is the beginning of the scientific understanding why stuff is getting bad, and here is how _"I, the reader"_, can adapt in order to fix them.

 In other words, this is a book for people in the middle.
 I hope you like it.